 - Constructed response, e.g. ‘Correct/complete/rewrite the sentence below,’ or, ‘The sentence below has an apostrophe missing.
 Explain why it needs an apostrophe.’

 - Papers 2 and 3: reasoning, 40 minutes per paper

 Paper 1 will consist of fixed response questions, where children have to give the correct answer to calculations, including long multiplication and division.
 Papers 2 and 3 will involve a number of question types, including:

 - Constrained questions, e.g. giving the answer to a calculation, drawing a shape or completing a table or chart

 - Less constrained questions, where children will have to explain their approach for solving a problem

-During the year our Year 6 children will be working in small carousel in the music room, den, star base and year 6 room.
-These rooms are used during the SATs week and children will be given the choice of where they would like to take the tests during the week.
-We know that it is very important that the children are familiar and comfortable in their surroundings.
-In addition two members of staff/ school governors will be each room.
-Relaxation opportunities will be given before the test as well as SATs breakfast at 8:15.
+During the year our Year 6 children will be working in small groups across the school.
+The rooms they are taught in are used during SATs week to ensure children have familiar surroundings.
+In addition two members of staff/school governors will be each room.
+Relaxation opportunities will be given before the test as well as a week of SATs' breakfasts.